-Charles Sporck, Noyce's Operations Manager, and reputed to run the tightest operation in the world, together with Pierre Lamond left to join the already departed Widlar and Talbert at National Semiconductor, both having grown disillusioned by the way things were going.

-Noyce and Moore's departure a year later in 1968, on top of so many other iconic executives, signalled the end of an era and prompted Sherman Fairchild to bring in a new management team, led by C. Lester Hogan, then vice president of Motorola Semiconductor.
+Charles Sporck, Noyce's Operations Manager, and reputed to run the tightest operation in the world, together with Pierre Lamond left in early 1968 to join the already departed Widlar and Talbert at National Semiconductor, both having grown disillusioned by the way things were going.
+This trigger Noyce and Moore's departure from the firm later that same year and was to prove a pivotal moment in the eventual demise of the firm.
+The collective exodus of Sporck, Noyce and Moore, along with so many other iconic executives, signalled the end of an era and prompted Sherman Fairchild to bring in a new management team, led by C. Lester Hogan, then vice president of Motorola Semiconductor.
 Of the eight original founders only Julius Blank now remained, although he too would be gone within a year.